 About LexiTranslator

-LexiTranslator is a collection of online translator tools for slang, historical language, fictional languages, scripts, codes, and creative writing.
+LexiTranslator is a growing library of free translator tools for slang, historical languages, fictional languages, scripts, codes, and creative writing.

 The Person Behind It